 Usually people agonize over every type of notebook before settling on the most expensive one.
 This is backwards.
 The average paper journal varies very little and the quality between best and worst is difficult to notice for most people.
 Especially beginners.

 When it comes to pens, there is a huge correlation between dollars and quality.
 Do you want one pen, two pens, black pens, or blue pens?
 Some are skinny and some are fat.
-Really depends where you’re at.
+Really depends on where you’re at.

 One of my favourite tool review blogs is the Wirecutter and they tested dozens of pens to determine the best one.
 For those who don’t have time to read the entire article here’s their pick, the Uni-ball Jetstream